FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

-In this Section, we conduct a set of multi-label SET experiments to give a sense of the performance that can be achieved with FSD50K using a baseline pipeline (Sec. \ref{ssec:baseline}), and to learn about the main challenges to consider when splitting Freesound audio for SER tasks (Sec. \ref{ssec:exp_val}).
+In this Section, we conduct a set of multi-label sound event tagging (SET) experiments to give a sense of the performance that can be achieved with FSD50K using a baseline pipeline (Sec. \ref{ssec:baseline}), and to learn about the main challenges to consider when splitting Freesound audio for sound event recognition (SER) tasks (Sec. \ref{ssec:exp_val}).
 For reproducibility, implementation details of evaluation metrics, learning pipeline, and networks can be inspected in the open-source code.\textsuperscript{\ref{foot_github}}